MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

 .. py:class:: apsimNGpy.core.senstivitymanager.SensitivityManager

-       This class inherits methods and attributes from: :class:`~apsimNGpy.core.apsim.ApsimModel` to manage APSIM Experiments with pure factors or permutations.
-You first need to initiate the instance of this class and then initialize the experiment itself with: :meth:`init_experiment`, which creates a new experiment from the suggested base simulation and ``permutation`` type
+       This class inherits methods and attributes from: :class:`~apsimNGpy.core.apsim.ApsimModel` to manage APSIM Sensitivity Analysis in apsimNGpy
+       You first need to initialize the class, define parameters and build the sensitivity analysis model

        The flow of method for :class:`ExperimentManager` class is shown in the diagram below: